patrick-pagni/data-is-poetry-public/README.md

 ## Risks, limitations and assumptions

-- The sex for many poets was determined using a proabalistic analysis of their first names, assigning sex based on whether their first name more likely belongs ot male or female
+- The sex for many poets was determined using a proabalistic analysis of their first names, assigning sex based on whether their first name more likely belongs to male or female

-  - This is not a foolproof way of corrcetly assigning the sex to a poet, firstly there are many names which are unisex, such as Alex.
+  - This is not a foolproof way of correctly assigning the sex to a poet, firstly there are many names which are unisex, such as Alex.
 This method of categorisation may have mislabeled some poets.

   - Some female poets deliberately choose a male pen name, especially historically for commercial reasons.
 An example of this is George Eliot.
 My algorithm would have assigned male to her, even though she is known to be a female poet.

   - To mitigate this, I scraped the wikipedia pages for all poets with a wiki and used the pronouns used to assign a sex to them.
-Then for those without a wiki, I used the probablistic analysis.
+Then for those without a wiki, I used the probabilistic analysis.

 - All poets in the dataset are the only person with their name with a wikipedia page.

   - This assumes that for a given poet 'T.S.
 Eliot,' there is only one wikipedia page for the poet, and the url of this page is given by the base wiki url followed by the name.

   - This assumption is dangerous because we may have read data from other people into the dataset, meaning some poets may have been labeled with other people's data.

 - Translated poems may cloud the data set.

   - A poem originating from Germany for example will be said to have originated in Europe.
 If it was translated by someone from North America, however, the language used is more likely to reflect that used in North America rather than Europe.

   - Equally, if a poem from the 1300s was translated in 1920, the poem is more likely to reflect the language usage of 1920s rather than the 1300s.

   - There may still be thematic differences that the model can pick up in the language used in different parts of the world and across different languages however, although this may be difficult to interpret within the model.

-- The size of the dataset made computation speeds slow, limiting my ability to tune parameters within project timeframe.
+- The size of the dataset made computation speeds slow, limiting my ability to tune parameters within the project timeframe.
 Now all deliverables have been met for this project, I can tune the models and try different parameters.

 -----